 b.
-Motorcycles may be parked in any area authorized by appropriate registration decals for automobiles, and may also be parked in designated triangular spaces near intersections where angle parking it provided for automobiles.
+Motorcycles may be parked in any area authorized by appropriate registration decals for automobiles, and may also be parked in designated triangular spaces near intersections where angle parking is provided for automobiles.

-- c.
-Motorcycles may not be parked: in fire lanes inside any buildings except garages on sidewalks or lawns in driveways or loading areas within ten feet of any building walls in bicycle parking areas where official signs prohibit - Bicycles must be ridden in accordance with state and local laws pertaining to them.
-The Security Office will provide a synopsis of of such laws.
-Additionally, certain regulations are in effect on the Campus. - a.
-As a deterrent to theft, and to aid in prompt identification of a lost or stolen bicycle, the Security Office will issue a free registration decal to an owner supplying the serial number of a bicycle. - b.
-A bicycle may be ridden on any Campus street or lawn or other area where pedestrians may walk, except the following:
+c.
+Motorcycles may not be parked; in fire lanes; inside any buildings except garages; on sidewalks or lawns; in driveways or loading areas; within ten feet of any building walls; in bicycle parking areas; where official signs prohibit.

+13. Bicycles must be ridden in accordance with state and local laws pertaining to them.
+The Security Office will provide a synopsis of such laws.
+Additionally, certain regulations are in effect on the Campus.

+a.
+As a deterrent to theft, and to aid in prompt identification of a lost or stolen bicycle, the Security Office will issue a free registration decal to an owner supplying the serial nuber of a bicycle.
-sidewalks

-inside any building except a garage

-\ For further information about reaffin violation appeals, see page 74.

-- any landscape improvements not open to pedestrian use (including malls, flower beds, hedges, shrubbery) - any outside area designated for other than pedestrian use where official signs prohibit parking or riding - c.
-The operator of a bicycle must give right of way to pedestrians at all times. - d.
-Bicycles may not be secured to any tree, shrub, or plant. - e.
-Bicycles may not be left unattended on any sidewalk, street, driveway, loading zone, fire lane, building porch or patio, or pedestrian mall. - f.
-Violations of these regulations will result in the bicycle's being removed to the Security Office, where the owner may retrieve it after showing proper owner identification. - g.
+b.
+A bicycle may be ridden on any Campus street or lawn or other area where pedestrains may walk, except the following: sidewalks; inside any building except a garage; any landscape improvements not open to pedestrain use (including malls, flower beds, hedges, shrubbery); any outside area designated for other than pedestrain use; where official signs prohibit parking or riding.

+c.
+The operator of a bicycle must give right of way to pedestrians at all times.

+d.
+Bicycles may not be secured to any tree, shrub, or plant.

+e.
+Bicycles may not be left unattended on any sidewalk, street, driveway, loading zone, fire lane, building porch or patio, or pedestrian mall.

+f.
+Violations of these regulations will result in the bicycle's being removed to the Security Office, where the owner may retrieve it after showing proper owner identification.

+g.
 All violations of Campus bicycle regulations are considered minor traffic violations, and penalty fees will be assessed accordingly.